-- 5.11 If a person uploads content that is removed or 'hidden' under clause 5.6 of this policy on 3 occasions, that person may be blocked or banned from all social media platforms. - 5.12 A person may only be blocked or banned from a Council social media platform with the approval of the SMC.
-This clause does not apply to blocking or banning a person from a councillor's social media platform. - 5.13 Prior to blocking or banning a person from a social media platform, the person must, where practicable, be advised of the intention to block or ban them from all platforms and be given a chance to respond.
-Any submission made by the person must be considered prior to a determination being made to block or ban them. - 5.14 The duration of the block or ban is to be determined by the SMC, or in the case of a councillor's social media platform, the councillor. - 5.15 Where a determination is made to block or ban a person from all social media platforms, the person must, where practicable, be notified in writing of the decision and the reasons for it.
-The written notice must also advise the person which social media platforms they are blocked or banned from and the duration of the block or ban and inform them of their rights of review. - 5.16 Despite clauses 5.11 to 5.15, where a person uploads content of a kind referred to under clause 5.5, and the moderator is reasonably satisfied that the person's further engagement on the social media platform poses a risk to health and safety or another substantive risk (such as the uploading of defamatory content), an interim block or ban from all platforms may be imposed on the person immediately for a period no longer than 30 days. - 5.17 A person who is blocked or banned from all platforms under clause 5.16 must, where practicable, be given a chance to respond to the interim block or ban being imposed.
-Any submission made by the person must be considered when determining whether the interim block or ban is to be removed or retained under clauses 5.11 to 5.15.
+- 5.8 If a person uploads content that is removed or 'hidden' under clause 5.6 of this policy, that person may be blocked or banned from all council social media platforms. - 5.9 A person may only be blocked or banned from a Council social media platform with the approval of the SMC.
+This clause does not apply to blocking or banning a person from a councillor's social media platform. - 5.10 The duration of the block or ban is to be determined by the SMC, or in the case of a councillor's social media platform, the councillor. - 5.11 Despite clauses 5.11 to 5.15, where a person uploads content of a kind referred to under clause 5.5, and the moderator is reasonably satisfied that the person's further engagement on the social media platform poses a risk to health and safety or another substantive risk (such as the uploading of defamatory content), a block or ban from all platforms may be imposed on the person. - 5.12 Where a person that is the subject of a block or ban continues to engage on a social media platform(s) using an alternative social media account, profile, avatar, etc., a moderator may block or ban the person from the platform(s) immediately.